gtrane/gtrane/README.md

 ```
 ## AirBnb
 ### Description
-I am currently working on a project to find the most profitable and safe neighboorhoods in Chicago to begin an AirBnb
+I am currently working on a project to find the most profitable and safe neighboorhoods in Chicago to begin an AirBnb.
+This will involve the use of Python and Jupyter Notebook to scrape, clean, analyze, and visualize relevant AirBnb data.
 ### Relevant Project Files
 ```text
 gtrane/